Table of Content

 Water Flow Regulation: The aerator has tiny holes and mesh screens that break the water into smaller droplets, making the stream feel softer while reducing the total amount of water that flows out.
 This is especially helpful for ensuring a comfortable, efficient shower experience without wasting excess water.

-Water Conservation: By adding air to the water, the aerator reduces the flow rate (typically to around 2.5 gallons per minute or less), allowing for a strong spray without consuming as much water.
-So, not only are you saving money on your water bill, but you’re also being environmentally conscious!
+Water Conservation: By adding air to the water, the aerator can reduce the flow rate (typically to around 2.5 gallons per minute or less), allowing for a full-feeling spray without consuming as much water.
+This can contribute to water conservation, making it a choice for environmentally-minded users.

 The Flow Restrictor: Preventing Water Waste